 Number of nearest analogs to return per focal location for kNN selection modes.
 Required when

-selectis"knn_geog"or"knn_clim"; must beNULLforselect = "all".- weight
+selectis"knn_geog"or"knn_clim"; must beNULLforselect = "all".- kernel

-Weighting function for matches, used only when
+Kernel decay function for weighting matches, used only when

-statincludes"sum_weights"or"mean_weights".
-One of:"uniform": All matches weighted equally (weight = 1.0)."inverse_clim": Inverse climate distance, weight = 1 / (climate_distance + eps), with epsilon given bytheta."inverse_geog": Inverse geographic distance, weight = 1 / (geographic_distance + eps), with epsilon given bytheta."gaussian_clim": Gaussian kernel on climate distance, weight = exp(-climate_distance^2 / (2sigma^2)), with sigma given bytheta."gaussian_geog": Gaussian kernel on geographic distance, weight = exp(-geographic_distance^2 / (2sigma^2)), with sigma given bytheta."gaussian_joint": Gaussian kernel on combined distance, weight = exp(-(clim_dist^2 / (2sigma_clim^2) + geog_dist^2 / (2sigma_geog^2))), with sigmas given bytheta."inverse_joint": Inverse joint distance, weight = 1 / (sqrt(clim_dist^2 + geog_dist^2) + eps), with epsilon given bytheta.
+statincludes a weighted aggregation ("sum_weights","mean_weights","weighted_sum","weighted_mean","ess","regression", or"tabulate").
+One of:"uniform": All matches weighted equally (kernel weight = 1.0)."inverse_clim": Inverse climate distance, kernel weight = 1 / (climate_distance + eps), with epsilon given bytheta."inverse_geog": Inverse geographic distance, kernel weight = 1 / (geographic_distance + eps), with epsilon given bytheta."gaussian_clim": Gaussian kernel on climate distance, kernel weight = exp(-climate_distance^2 / (2 sigma^2)), with sigma given bytheta."gaussian_geog": Gaussian kernel on geographic distance, kernel weight = exp(-geographic_distance^2 / (2 sigma^2)), with sigma given bytheta."gaussian_joint": Gaussian kernel on combined distance, kernel weight = exp(-(clim_dist^2 / (2 sigma_clim^2) + geog_dist^2 / (2 sigma_geog^2))), with sigmas given bytheta."inverse_joint": Inverse joint distance, kernel weight = 1 / (sqrt(clim_dist^2 + geog_dist^2) + eps), with epsilon given bytheta.

 - theta